What is astigmatism?

 If none of the above strategies help manage your astigmatism symptoms, then it might be time to consider a more invasive procedure like laser eye surgery.
 Doctors can now use laser procedures like LASIK to effectively correct corneal abnormalities.

 While nothing will replace the treatment strategies listed above, there are many lifestyle changes astigmatism patients could make to improve their overall eye health.
-In this, we’ll go over three scientifically proven ways you could boost your overall eye health and potentially reduce the severity of astigmatism.
+Here, we’ll explain three scientifically proven ways you could boost your overall eye health and potentially reduce the severity of astigmatism.

-Note: none of these strategies are intended to replace a professional treatment protocol prescribed by a doctor.
+Note: none of these strategies are intended to replace a professional treatment protocol prescribed by an Optometrist or doctor.
 If you have any questions about incorporating these strategies into your daily life, ask your optometrist for guidance.

 - Eat More Leafy Greens